 Access to low income housing is a fundamental human right, yet millions of people around the world struggle to find a safe and decent place to call home.
 Low-income housing for emergencies plays a crucial role in solving this problem by providing affordable rental or ownership opportunities for individuals and families with limited financial resources.

-In this overview, we examine the importance of low income housing, the challenges faced by low-income households, and the steps involved in planning, financing, designing, building, and managing low income housing.
+In this overview, we examine the importance of budget housing, the challenges faced by low-income households, and the steps involved in planning, financing, designing, building, and managing low income housing.
 The ultimate goal is to ensure that everyone, regardless of income level, has access to a safe, affordable, and decent home.

 What Is Low Income Housing?

-Low income housing refers to housing units designed and priced specifically for individuals or families with limited financial resources.
+This emergency assistance housing refers to housing units designed and priced specifically for individuals or families with limited financial resources.
 These housing units are typically subsidized by the government or non-profit organizations to provide low-income households with affordable rental or ownership opportunities.

 Who Needs Low Income Housing?